-We strive to make our historic site available to everyone – particularly students in underserved communities.
-Through our Foundation’s Community Access Program, qualifying schools can attend a field trip for free.
-In particular, we encourage Title One schools to apply!
-Contact us at the email below for additional information about financial support and an application.
+We strive to make our historic site available to everyone – particularly students in historically underserved communities.
+Through the Frank Lloyd Wright Foundation’s Community Access Program, Title One schools can attend a field trip for free.
+Contact us at email@example.com for additional information about financial support and an application.

 Please email us at firstname.lastname@example.org with any questions or to book a field trip.